tribecalledtest/SS-Hackathon/README.md

-# Note in a bottle\n
+# Note in a bottle
-A message in a bottle is a musical note, the sea is the internet, locations on the seashore are people.
+A message in a bottle is a musical note,\n the sea is the internet, locations on the seashore are people.